Women’s history has often been overlooked, and because of this it’s sometimes easy to forget how much women have achieved.

 At the David Livingstone Birthplace, we want to research these stories, so that we can present a more balanced history.

 Have a go at doing some research of your own.
-Pick a woman from history and research her life, for a chance of having your research published on our website.
+Pick a woman from history and research her life for a chance of having your work published on our website.

-Choose a famous woman from history that you are interested in and research them further!
+Choose a famous woman from history, somebody you are interested in, and find out more about her.
 You can look online or find books in your local library.
 Check out Wikipedia or Britannica Kids to start off with.

-Use these questions to inspire your research or fill out a fact file.
+Use the questions below to inspire your research or fill out a fact file.
 We have provided a Fact File Template (PDF) to download, but you can also design your own.
-Check out these example fact files of Nobel Laureate Malala Yousafzai and medical professional and suffragette Marion Gilchrist.

 Here are some questions to think about:

 - Did she have access to education?